AllanTrachtenberg/MoneyAssistant/.github/ISSUE_TEMPLATE/bug.md

 ## Bug Description

 Description of the bug.
-Add as much descriptions as you can.
+Add as much description as you can.

 ## Notes

-Any additional details not covered in previous sections
+Any additional details not covered in previous sections.